asyks/contact-api/README.md

 I decided to go with a sqlite in-memory database, as it seemed to be an easy and reliable way to create a persistent (between app restarts) datastore that does not write to the filesystem.
-I stuck with a single model/table for Contact, and a super minimal number of fields: id, name, company, email.
+I stuck with a single model/table for Contact, and a super minimal number of fields: id, name, company, email, active, updated_by.
 The primary key is id, and email is the only required field.
+The active field stores a contact record's "delete" status, when deleted a contact is changed to active=False.
+The updated_by field stores a reference to the authenticated user's username, who made the last change to the record.